Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes

 Even in the slow mixing case, we want to see if any estimator can be accurate at least partially.
-In particular, we consider the naive estimator that operates on the assumption that samples are from the aggregated model $\ThetaTt$.
-Without our assumption on dependencies falling off, there is no \emph{a-priori} reason that the naive estimates should reflect the parameters associated with the true model $\ThetaT$.
+In particular, we consider the naive estimator that operates on the assumption that samples are from the aggregated model $\ptildettildeq$.
+There is no reason that the naive estimates should reflect the parameters associated with the true model $\ptq$.
+Even in the slow mixing case, we want to see if any estimator can be accurate at least partially.
+In particular, we consider the naive estimator that operates on the assumption that samples are from the aggregated model $\ptildettildeq$.
+Without our assumption on dependencies falling off, there is no \emph{a-priori} reason that the naive estimates should reflect the parameters associated with the true model $\ptq$.

-Throughout this paper, we assume that we start with some past $Y^0_{-\infty}$, and we see $n$ samples $(X_1^n, Y_1^n)$ from the channel $\ThetaT$.
-All confidence probabilities are conditional probabilities on $Y_1^n$ obtained from $X_1^n$ via the underlying unknown channel model $\ThetaT$, given past outputs $Y^0_{-\infty}$.
-The results hold for all $Y^0_{-\infty}$ (not just with probability 1).